Nuclear.Hosting Antispam Policy

 Obtaining consent by telephone, personally, through leaflets, etc., is not regulated and is considered to be the correct way of obtaining consent (ie the recipient itself shows interest in the communication in electronic form).

 How we evaluate SPAM

-We usually check SPAM for a high number of emails sent, especially when spam and spam are notified.
+We usually check SPAM when we detect a high number of sent emails and especially when we are notified about spam.

 As spam we evaluate:

 - If we find a discrepancy with the legal requirements

 - If you are not in a position to provide credible proof of the recipient’s consent (you do not need to have the consent of the recipient if your existing customers are concerned and if you offer your own similar products or services)